hackoregon/getting-started/datascience/postgres_connection.md

 1. Start the Jupyter notebook server
   * your prompt in the VM terminal should still look like this: '(data-science) hack@hackoregon-base'
   * if it doesn't enter this command: 'activate-data-science'
-  * finally enter 'jupyter notebook --ip 0.0.0.0 --no-browser' to start the notebook server
+  * finally start notebook server with: 'jupyter notebook --ip 0.0.0.0 --no-browser'

 2. Then using your web browser go to: http://localhost:7777/tree
   * you should now see the file structure of the VM inside a Jupyter notebook in your browser